Each Module corresponds to jumps size and competition standard. Here are the steps to reach Olympic level.

-Along the top runs the competition sliders which align with jump sizes and tricks.
+Along the top are the competition expectations which align with jump sizes and tricks.
 For example, if an athlete can perform 540s they will be entered into Q Park, Valley Ralley and WRT contests.

 With clear and manageable goals, each 180 brings you closer to that Olympic level trick.
-By restricting the tricks we expect, we ensure that our athletes can spin in all directions, left and right.
-This is soon to become the norm in competitive snowboarding with judges recognising riders have a preferred direction of spinning.
+By restricting the rotations that we demand, we ensure that our athletes can spin left and right.
+This is soon to become the norm in competitive snowboarding as judges recognise that riders have a preferred direction of spinning.

-This is the goal of our pathway: to prepare our athletes for the future of snowboarding.
+The goal of our pathway is to prepare our athletes for the future of snowboarding.

-The expectations in Module 4 will grow as the sport does.
-To keep it simple we have only included tricks that have been landed in Competition.
+Our expectations in Module 4 will grow as the sport does.
+To keep it simple we have only included tricks that have been landed in competition.

 latest why ain’t you jibbin?! videos